DumaTau Camp is situated in northern Botswana's Linyanti Reserve...

 Dining style: Group Meals

 Drinks included: Soft drinks, bottled water, local beers and spirits, plus a limited selection of (usually) South African red and white wines are included.
 Champagne, imported wines and spirits will cost extra and must be requested well in advance.

 Birdwatching: As DumaTau is beside the Linyanti River, a good variety of water birds can be seen from camp.
-Sightings on our last visit included wattled crane, greater painted-snipe, bateleur, Verreaux’s eagle owl, hornbills, sacred and hadeda ibis, malachite kingfisher and a bold crested barbet which allowed us to photograph him from up close.See more ideas for Birdwatching in Botswana
+When we were birdwatching at DumaTau we saw the wattled crane, greater painted-snipe, Verreaux’s eagle owl and bold crested barbet.See more ideas for Birdwatching in Botswana

 Photographic: The game vehicles used by DumaTau are open-sided which is handy for wildlife photography.
 Whenever possible, all guests are given a ‘window’ seat for a clearer view.
 In addition, the guides are usually excellent at positioning the vehicle for the best angle and light.See more ideas for Photographic in Botswana